edewit/edewit.github.io/_posts/2019-12-16-microservices-frontend.md

 author: Erik Jan de Wit
 ---

-So this is truning into a bit of a series.
+So this is turning into a bit of a series.
 If you haven't read my other posts on this have a look at those first [first][1] [second][2] As I told in my previous post I set out to build webcomponents that would expose all the functionality of each service.